aleafarrel-id/alea-aircursor/README.md

 - **Precise Cursor Control**: Move your cursor accurately across the screen using the position of your index finger.

-- **Left Click**: Perform a left click by bringing your thumb and index finger together.
+- **Left Click**: Perform a left click by bringing your thumb and index finger together (hold for double click).

   <img src="pictures/left-click-gesture.png" width="400" alt="Left click gesture">